jnvshubham7/Event-Extraction/README.md

+# How to Run
+Select All Run option then all program will be running some program takes time for training so wait some time if required

 # METHODOLOGY

 Extracting event information from news articles involves several steps, including data collection, text processing, and event extraction.
 The following is a general methodology for extracting event information from news articles: